workoholyguy/Fit-Map-Your-Workouts-on-a-Mapp-Web-App--HTML---CSS---JavaScript-/README.md

 1. Logging Workouts:

-* **Approve the Geolocation Permission:**
+* Approve the Geolocation Permission:
 <img width="1439" alt="Usage 1" src="./Usage 1.png">

+ View:
   * Click anywhere on the map to start logging a new workout using the form that appears on a sidebar.
   * Fill in the form with workout details (type, distance, duration, etc.).
   * --> Click "Enter" to submit the work, which will create a workout Item and a Pin on a map.

 <img width="1439" alt="Usage 2" src="./Usage 2.jpeg">

 2. Viewing Workouts: